Mansour Abbas

-Mansour Abbas (منصور عباس; מַנְסוּר עַבַּאס; born 22 April 1974) is an Israeli politician.
-He is currently the leader of the United Arab List and represents the party in the Knesset.
-He was appointed as the chair of Special Committee on Arab Society Affairs in the Knesset on 27 April 2021.
-In 2021 Abbas made history by becoming the first Israeli Arab political leader to join an Israeli governing coalition.
-He is a qualified dentist.
+Mansour Abbas (منصور عباس; מַנְסוּר עַבַּאס; born 22 April 1974) is an Israeli dentist and politician.
+He is currently the leader of Ra'am and a Knesset Member on the party's behalf.
+He was appointed as the chair of Special Committee on Arab Society Affairs in the Knesset on 27 April 2021 and served as deputy Chairman of the Knesset.
+In 2021 Abbas made history by becoming the first Israeli of Arab-Muslim origin to join an Israeli governing coalition as minister.

 Early life and education

 Abbas was born in the town of Maghar in the Northern District of Israel, to an Arab Israeli Muslim family.
 His parents were farmers, and he had 10 siblings.
 He began delivering sermons at the Peace Mosque in Maghar at the age of 17.
-He defines himself also as a Palestinian.
+He defines himself as an Arab, a Palestinian, a Muslim, and a citizen of the State of Israel – which he acknowledges.

 He attended the Hebrew University of Jerusalem to study dentistry.
-Abbas qualified as a dentist, though as of October 2023 his licence to practice has lapsed.
-While at the university, he served as chair of the Arab Students Committee between 1997 and 1998.
+Abbas qualified as a dentist, though as of October 2023 his license to practice has lapsed.
+While at the Hebrew university, he served as chair of the Arab Students Committee between 1997 and 1998.
+During his tenure he focused his public activities on civil and local issues such as lack of student dormitories, and did not deal with national or political issues.
+Sheik Abdullah Nimer Darwish, who preached for non-violence and dialogue, was a significant influence on his Mansour's views and beliefs.

-Activism

-During his time at the university, Abbas met Abdullah Nimar Darwish, the founder of the Islamic Movement.
-Abbas also studied political science at the University of Haifa.
+He studied for his master's degree in political science at the University of Haifa.

+Political career

-In 2007, Abbas became Secretary General of the United Arab List, and in 2010 he was elected Deputy Chairman of the Southern Branch of the Islamic Movement.
+In 2007, Abbas became Secretary General of Ra'am, and in 2010 he was elected Deputy Chairman of the Southern Branch of the Islamic Movement.

+In 2013, as deputy chairman of the Southern Branch of the Islamic Movement, he visited several families of prisoners together with the Ra'am leadership on Palestinian Prisoners' Day.
+Between 2014 and 2016, he met with Hamas figures, among them Khaled Mashal, as part of a peace initiative led by Michael Melchior.

+In 2018, he ran for and was elected chairman of Ra'am and its candidate for the Knesset.
+Among other things, he led the promotion of a new charter for the Islamic Movement, grounding it in wasati Islam, a stream considered moderate.
+He also added Arab-Muslim women to his Knesset list.

+In 2018, he received the "Person of the Year for Reconciliation and Conflict Resolution in Arab Society" award from Radio A-Shams.